John Burgh (civil servant): Career

 Following graduation, Burgh joined the administrative branch of the Civil Service.
 He spent his early years at the Board of Trade.
 In 1964, he began serving in the Department of Economic Affairs as Principal Private Secretary to the Secretary of State for Economic Affairs George Brown.
 In 1968, he worked out of the Department of Employment as Principal Private Secretary to the Secretary of State for Employment Barbara Castle.
 He worked with her on the white paper In Place of Strife.
 He worked for the next Secretary of State for Employment Robert Carr.
 With him, he helped introduce the Industrial Relations Act 1971.

 He spent two years on secondment to Community Relations Commission where he served as Deputy chairman from 1971 to 1972.
 He returned to the Civil Service as the deputy secretary in charge of the Central Policy Review Staff under Lord Rothschild.
 In 1974, he transferred to the Department of Prices and Consumer Protection where he was deputy permanent secretary to the Secretary of State for Prices and Consumer Protection Shirley Williams.
 He was personally chosen by Williams as part of her agreement to head the new department.

 He was director-general of the British Council from 1980 to 1987, and president of Trinity College, Oxford, from 1987 to 1996.

+In 1987 he received an Honorary Doctorate from the University of Bath.